hanabi/hanabi.github.io/misc/Convention_Questions.md

 * For example, the following question is good:
   * /replay 12345 12 Here, it is Alice's turn.
 It is also the Early Game and no 5 Stalls have been given yet.
 Thus, based on my understanding of the conventions, when Alice clues number 5 to Bob, it would just be a 5 Stall, because there is no other possible clues that Alice can give, and Alice is not allowed to discard and end the Early Game without first doing at least one 5 Stall.
 Is this correct?

+### 6) One Message

+* Type out your entire question into one message.

 ### Reasoning

 * The reason for #1 is that different people play in different modes (color-blind, art styles, card orientation, etc.).
 * The reason for #2 and #3 is that it helps us parse your question more easily.
 * The reason for #4 is that it helps us narrow the scope of the question, it serves as a flag to let others know what kind of question it is, and it prevents lower level players from attempting to answer.
 * The reason for #5 is that it allows us to hone in on the specific gaps in your knowledge.
 It is unfair to ask a low-effort question and then expect others to give a comprehensive response to it.
+* The reason for #6 is that it prevents spamming other people with notifications.